Jake Ceresna: New York Jets

 After going undrafted in the 2016 NFL draft, Ceresna signed with the New York Jets on August 14, 2016.
 He was Waived/Injured on August 30, 2016, and placed on the injury reserve after sustaining a lower body injury.

 Ottawa Redblacks

 After recording two sacks and eighteen tackles in his rookie season, Ceresna was traded to the Edmonton Eskimos for defensive end Odell Willis.

 Edmonton Eskimos (first stint)

 Ceresna amassed 32 defensive tackles and eight sacks in 18 games with the Eskimos.
 Ceresna was released by the Eskimos on January 2, 2019, in order for him to sign with the New York Giants.

 New York Giants

 On January 2, 2019, Ceresna signed a reserve/future contract with the New York Giants.
 Ceresna was released by the Giants on August 31, 2019, during final roster cuts.

 XFL

 In October 2019, Ceresna was drafted by the DC Defenders in the open phase of the 2020 XFL draft.
-Ceresna decided to not sign with the XFL and to remain in the CFL, citing the lack of a Players Association and low salaries (1/4 of CFL salaries).
+Ceresna decided to not sign with the XFL and to remain in the CFL, citing the lack of a Players Association.